Mr-KayZ/rTS_Debian/Readme.md

 #### Common issues:
 * Errors were encountered while processing X package - Manually pull the Debian for docker directly by running `docker pull debian:trixie`.
+* Removing build files - The following command will remove everything excess from the build toolchain as per .gitignore (Including the ISO, so make sure you back it up elsewhere for testing!): `sudo git clean -Xdf`

 ## Tools list
 ### basics